 Space Exploration Technologies Corporation aka SpaceX

 Elon Musk and SpaceX have accomplished many great things in space development.
 Indeed, the progress toward Elon's stated goal of sending a mission to Mars continues to move forward.
 Starting in 2005, SpaceX began developing the Falcon rocket.
 To cut the cost of launching payloads, the Falcon rocket was intended to be reusable early in its development.
 More information on the development of the Falcon rocket and other SpaceX accomplishments can be found on this page.
+After Falcon 9 became a success, SpaceX built an International space Station (ISS) cargo vehicle, Cargo Dragon, that has launched many ISS resupply missions.
+On May 30, 2020, a human-rated Dragon spacecraft named Endeavour launched the first astronauts from the U.S. since the closure of the Space Shuttle program in 2011.

 On September 15, 2021, the Inspiration 4 civilian mission was launched on a Falcon 9 rocket.
 The crew spent 3 days in space, orbiting the Earth in SpaceX's Crew Dragon.
 Read about Inspiration 4 mission on Astra's Citizens in Space page.
-In April 2024, SpaceX plans to launch the Polaris Dawn space mission also covered in depth here at Astra's Stargate.
+In August 2024, SpaceX plans to launch the Polaris Dawn space mission also covered in depth here at Astra's Stargate.
 SpaceX has even developed it own space suits!

 Just for fun, read Astra's "7 Signs You Might be Becoming a SpaceX Boy"